 2) Choose an Appropriate Clay Roof Tile Size

-For local Santa Barbara area projects, a petite clay roof tile is highly recommended.
-They are slightly smaller than a standard barrel roof tile.
+For local Santa Barbara area projects, I highly recommend a petite clay roof tile.
+They are slightly smaller than a standard barrel roof tile and provide a more authentic, historic appearance.

-Compare them to standard two-piece Mission roof tiles that average 8.5″ on the large end, tapering to 7″.
-The larger tiles typically measure 20″ in length.
+These Baja Mission roof tiles are considered petite.
+They are tapered from 6.75″ on the large end to 6″ on the small end.
+They measure 17.5″ in length.
+Compare their width to standard two-piece Mission roof tiles that average 8.5″ on the large end, tapering to 7″.
+The larger tiles are also longer… typically measuring 20″ in length.

 3) Choose Spanish Roofing Color Appropriate for Santa BaRBARA

 Clay roof tiles can be ordered in a variety of colors.
-There are a couple of colors and blends I recommend for projects in the Santa Barbara and Montecito, CA. area.
+There are a couple of colors and blends of colors I like and recommend for projects in the Santa Barbara and Montecito, CA. area.

 4) The Best Way to Start A High Quality Spanish Roof

-A handcrafted first course of roof tiles should be carefully planned with your roofer.
+The handcrafted first course of installed roof tiles should be carefully planned with your roofer.

-First, the pan tiles are set with cement mortar, installed 2 or 3 inches over the edge of the eave so rain will drain off the roof tiles and into the gutter.
+First, the pan tiles are set with cement mortar.
+They are installed 2 or 3 inches over the edge of the eave.
+This is so rain will drain off the front row of roof tiles, and directly into the gutter.

 Short little “Booster” roof tiles (3″ in length) are added on top of pan tiles.
-These boosters help achieve a high quality textured at the first row.
-Then, a row of shorter (14.5″ length) starter roof tiles are set on top of the boosters.
+These boosters give a “lift” to the front row of roof tiles and helps achieve a high quality textured look.
+Then, a row of shorter (14.5″ length) starter roof tiles are set on top of the boosters (shown below).

-In this photo you can see the cupped pan tiles as the bottom row, tied with wire to the twisted wire system.
-The dark gray smudges are weatherproofing over the small deck anchor brackets that attach these rows of twisted wires to the roof deck.
+In this photo you can see the cupped pan tiles on the bottom row.
+They are tied with wire to the rows of twisted wire system installed all the way to the top ridge of the roof.
+The dark gray smudges are actually weatherproofing that is smeared over the small deck anchor brackets.
+These are the attach method of the rows of twisted wires to the roof deck.

-The twisted wire attachment system for Spanish roof tiles is preferred for earthquake and high wind prone areas of the country.
-The heavy roof tiles are wired into place.
+This twisted wire attachment system for Spanish roof tiles is preferred for earthquake and high wind prone areas of the country.
+The heavy roof tiles are all wired into place.
 The wires allow some movement of individual tiles- without damaging the waterproofing of the house.

 5) Stagger Your Spanish Roof Tiles For a higher Perceived Home Value